Final Fantasy XI: Development

 Following its PC release, Final Fantasy XI was listed as one of IGN's most anticipated PlayStation 2 games of 2004.
 Sony launched a multimillion-dollar ad campaign to promote the game along with the PlayStation 2 hard drive add-on which the game required.
 Having been released on the PlayStation 2 as well as the personal computer, it became the first cross-platform MMORPG ever created.
 On June 14, 2002, the game server was down for four hours for maintenance to the database servers, bug fixes on the text interface, and a new patch for the game client.
 This is thought to be the first patch ever released for a console game.
 Other early issues included complaints by American players that experienced Japanese players had already completed all the quests.
 Square Enix responded by adding new servers in order to have game worlds with fewer expert players.

 Final Fantasy XI is one of the first cross-console video games, and has continued to update its software to allow the game to run on new consoles.
 In March 2007, a patch was released to enable gameplay in French and German.
 Square Enix noted that Nintendo's use of "Friend Codes" was the primary reason XI was not brought to the Wii.
 In December 2006, the PlayStation 2 versions of PlayOnline and Final Fantasy XI were able to install and run on the PlayStation 3.
 The Vana'diel Collection 2008 discs for the PlayStation 2 had installation issues on the PlayStation 3, causing them to be unusable at first since they weren't on Sony's list of HDD compatible titles in the firmware the PlayStation 3 had at the time.
 This problem was fixed in December 2007 when Sony released firmware update 2.10 for the PlayStation 3.
-This allowed all backwards compatible models—20GB model #CECHB01, 60GB model #CECHA01 and 80GB model #CECHE01—to play FFXI.
+This allowed all backwards compatible models—20GB model #CECHB01, 60GB model #CECHA01 and 80GB model #CECHE01—to play XI.
 After working with Microsoft to resolve the game's incompatibility issues with Windows Vista, Square Enix released a downloadable version of the PlayOnline client which is compatible with the operating system, although small bugs have appeared.

 In September 2010, Akihiko Matsui became the director of Final Fantasy XI.
 Only three months later, on December 10, Matsui left the team to work as "Lead Combat System Designer" on Square Enix's new MMO, Final Fantasy XIV.
 His replacement as director of XI is Mizuki Ito.
 At one point in 2011, Square Enix considered to port Final Fantasy XI for Sony PlayStation Vita.
-On June 24, at the end of VanaFest 2012, a festival in Yokohama, Japan to celebrate the tenth anniversary of the Japanese launch of Final Fantasy XI, Hiromichi Tanaka, due to health reasons, decided to step down as producer of the game and leave Square-Enix.
+On June 24, at the end of VanaFest 2012, a festival in Yokohama, Japan to celebrate the tenth anniversary of the Japanese launch of Final Fantasy XI, Hiromichi Tanaka, for health reasons, decided to step down as producer of the game and leave Square-Enix.
 Akihiko Matsui was selected to replace him.
+In March 2023, Yoji Fujito replaced Matsui as the producer, while Matsui would in some form continue supporting Final Fantasy XI.